pcarrott/pcarrott.github.io/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I was born in 1999 in Évora, Portugal.
-I am a Computer Science graduate from [Instituto Superior Técnico](https://tecnico.ulisboa.pt), having successfully defended my MSc thesis with a grade of 19 out of 20!
-Currently, I intend to broaden my knowledge by pursuing a PhD degree at a reputable research group.
+I am a Portuguese and British citizen, born in 1999 in Évora, Portugal.
+Having graduated in Computer Science and Engineering at [Instituto Superior Técnico](https://tecnico.ulisboa.pt), I now intend to broaden my knowledge by pursuing a PhD degree at a reputable research group.

 My research interests include formal methods and their application on software verification, as well as the development of logical foundations for programming languages.
 I have always been interested in pure mathematical reasoning and I found in these fields of Computer Science a way to nurture that interest while contributing with a direct impact in society.